TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 This project started with me wanting to carry timecode and a few other signals from stage to FOH and back.
 It then promply spiraled out of control and fed my curiosity about the inner workings of Behringer's Ultranet and ended up as a robust, open hardware system I can actually trust on stage.

 Just like my previous project, it taught me a lot.
-I learned about AES3 (and Ultranet) internals, clock domains, and analog design, etc. This is huge because now when something goes wrong I actually know what to look for, I can better estimate the limits of a system and I can figure out solutions way faster.
+I learned about AES3 (and Ultranet) internals, clock domains, and analog design, etc. This is huge because now when something goes wrong I actually know what to look for, I can better estimate the limits of the systems I use and I can figure out solutions to problems way faster.
 Working on a project like this not only gives you an insane amount of knowledge on the systems you are studying but it also gives you a huge amount of respect on how much engineering goes into moving "just sixteen channels of audio".

-While it would be cool to look at XMOS chips or AES50, I don't think I'll touch audio stuff for a while now.
+While it would be cool to look at XMOS chips, AES50 or StageConnect (now that it's [opensource](https://github.com/OpenMixerProject/StageConnect)), I don't think I'll touch audio stuff for a while now.
 However I'm no where near done with live production tools.
-I've been playing with intercoms (think clearcom, rts, ...) for a few years now and I'm already quite invested in making opensource analog and digital ones!
+I've been playing with intercoms (think clearcom, rts, ...) for a few years now and I've already invested quite a lot of time (and money) into making opensource analog and digital prototypes!